 Access to the ruins is down a steep flight of stairs passing six 'Inca Baths' probably used for the ritual worship of water.
 Leaving the site via an impressive Inca staircase leading from the west side of the ruins (the far end from the baths) you descend a thousand or so steps.
 Be careful with your knees which will feel the strain by the end of the day.

 After an early morning chance to catch the sunrise on the surrounding snowcapped mountains of Salcantay and Veronica, we give a farewell to our porters composed of a traditional song and dance.
 Our final day of hiking brings us into the cloud forest with a series of Inca stairways to Winay Wayna, another interesting site full of swallows and orchids.
 Finally we get to Inti Punku, the gateway of the Sun and our first glimpse of Machu Picchu.
-We pass through the ruins and catch a bus down to our hotel in the colorful town of Machu Picchu Pueblo (formally known as Aguas Calientes) and celebrate our return to civilization.
+We pass through the ruins and catch a bus down to our hotel in the colorful town of Machu Picchu Village (formally known as Aguas Calientes) and celebrate our return to civilization.

 In the late morning we have Machu Picchu virtually to ourselves for a full guided tour, with time to climb Huayna Picchu (due to permit restrictions, please let us know at the time of booking whether you want to climb Huayna Picchu or Machu Picchu Mountain) or else just wander around, soaking up the amazing atmosphere.

 If you are exhausted just come down to Aguas Calientes and relax in the hot springs as you have a second opportunity to see all of Machu Picchu well rested tomorrow!!!